Laser Engraving & Cutting

 -

-The Dremel DigiLab LC40 laser cutter uses a web-based Dremel DigiLab software suite.
-This software is accessed through a web browser on any computer connected to the same network as the laser cutter.
-The software allows users to import, modify, and prepare designs for cutting, scoring, or engraving.
+The Dremel Digilab LC40 laser engraver and cutter uses a web-based Dremel Digilab software suite.
+This software is accessed through a web browser on any computer connected to the same network as the laser engraver and cutter.
+The software allows users to import, modify, and prepare designs for engraving, cutting, or scoring.

 -

-Click for the full list of commonly used and prohibited materials.
+Click for the full list of acceptable and prohibited materials.

 -